RPCN Sliding Fee Discount Program (SFDP)

 Common Questions About the Sliding Fee Scale

 Who is considered a family member for determining family size?

 Who in the household is eligible for the Sliding Fee Discount Program once family size is determined?

-Any member of the household listed on the application as legally binding and 19 years of age and older (any child 18 years and younger should be eligible for Medicaid) would be eligible to receive the Sliding Fee discounts if eligibility requirements are met.
+Any member of the household listed on the application as legally binding and 19 years of age and older (any child 18 years and younger may be eligible for Medicaid and Child Health Plus) would be eligible to receive the Sliding Fee discounts if eligibility requirements are met.

 How often do I need to apply for the Sliding Fee Discount Program?

 You must re-apply every year or if there is a change in your current family size or income.

 If I do not want to share financial information, am I still eligible for the Sliding Fee Discount Program?

 Eligibility for the SFDP is largely determined by your financial situation.
 If you choose not to provide your local RPCN Community Health Center with this information, you will be selected as “Self Pay” status and will be responsible for charges in total for all services during any visit to RPCN.

 If I am eligible for Medicare, but unable to afford the cost of Medicare, am I eligible for the SFDP?

 If I am self-employed or have income from a business how is my income determined and what forms of documentation do I need to submit to apply for the SFDP?

 If you are self‐employed or own a business, proper documentation would include your State and Federal tax return.
 The line on the tax return labeled as “Adjusted Gross Income” is used to determine income.
 We would also ask for all supporting schedules as well.